fabianlischka/InfoSec101/p1-InfoSec101.md

         - Computers can try **lots** of combinations in a short time
         - The "dictionaries" used are comprehensive and smartly compiled
     2. Hack into a site, and get the usernames and passwords (*Database breach*)
-        - Properly implemented websites store passwords in a way that makes this nearly impossible
+        - For properly implemented websites, that is quite hard
         - Many sites are not properly implemented though...
         - Now, use the passwords learned from this breach, and try them on other sites (email accounts, bank accounts, twitter, ...)
     3. Social engineering (*"I lost my password"*)